tanimislam/presentation_useful_multimedia_manipulation/README.rst

 * automatically cropping out whitespace in images (surprisingly easy to do).

-* native and service-based conversion of PDF to PNG and JPEG images.

 * creating movies from a sequence of generated images.

 * conversion of movie clips, either files or YouTube clips, into animated GIFs (useful where the online service does not allow for video animations from movie files, such as GitHub_ or `Read the Docs`_).